lutinglt/gitea-github-theme/README.md

 ### Template File Installation (Optional)

-1. Download the latest template files from the release page and place them in the `gitea/templates` directory
+1. Download the latest template files from the release page and place them in the `gitea/templates` directory (This directory may not be available by default and needs to be manually created)
 2. Restart Gitea

 > [!IMPORTANT]